Blotch3D/Blotch3D/README.md

 **Blotch3D User Manual**
 ------------------------

-Create dynamic 3D apps for multiple platforms, with just a few lines code.
+With just a few lines code you can create real-time 3D apps for multiple platforms.

 [Quick start](#quick-start)